Swing-piston engine

 A swing-piston engine is a type of internal combustion engine in which the pistons move in a circular motion inside a ring-shaped "cylinder", moving closer and further from each other to provide compression and expansion.
 Generally two sets of pistons are used, geared to move in a fixed relationship as they rotate around the cylinder.
 In some versions the pistons oscillate around a fixed center, as opposed to rotating around the entire engine.
-The design has also been referred to as a oscillating piston engine, vibratory engine when the pistons oscillate instead of rotate, or toroidal engine based on the shape of the "cylinder".
+The design has also been referred to as an oscillating piston engine, vibratory engine when the pistons oscillate instead of rotate, or toroidal engine based on the shape of the "cylinder".

 Many swing-piston engines have been proposed, but none have been successful.
 Two attempts in about 2010 are the prototype American-made MYT engine and prototype Russian ORE for use in the Yo-Mobile hybrid car.
 Both claimed high fuel efficiency and high power-to-weight ratio, but there have been no successful demonstrations of claimed efficiency or that the engines are durable enough for practical use.